-Defendants enjoy a presumption of innocence and cannot be compelled to testify against themselves or confess guilt.
-All defendants have the right to a fair and public trial, to be present in court during their trial, to confront and present witnesses, to present evidence, and to have an attorney (at public expense if needed) in felony cases.
-Defendants have the right to be informed of the charges against them promptly and in detail with free interpretation as necessary from the moment charged through all appeals.
-They also have the right to sufficient time and facilities to prepare their defense.
-Nevertheless, case backlogs, lack of legal counsel, judicial inefficiency and corruption, and lengthy pretrial detention undermined these rights.
+The constitution provides for all defendants to have the right to a fair and public trial, and for an independent judiciary to enforce this right.
+Defendants enjoy a presumption of innocence and have the right to be informed promptly and in detail of the charges against them.
+They have the right to a fair, timely, and public trial, to be present in court during their trial and to have an attorney (at public expense if needed) in felony cases, and they have the right to appeal.
+They also have the right to sufficient time and facilities to prepare their defense, and to receive free interpretation as necessary from the moment charged through all appeals.
+Defendants enjoy the right to confront and present witnesses and to present their own witnesses and evidence.

+While defendants cannot be compelled to testify against themselves or confess guilt, the country's long-standing practice is for defendants to provide information to investigators and testify during trials.
+In addition, case backlogs, lack of legal counsel (especially in regions outside of Dakar), judicial inefficiency and corruption, and lengthy pretrial detention undermined many of the rights of defendants.